Kim Kardashian’s Robbery Theory: Targeted, Stalked In Paris

 They definitely were watching.
 So I turned the lights off and went upstairs.”

-Immediately after the robbery, Kim Kardashian was rushed back to the United States where she practically fell off the face of the earth.
+Immediately after the robbery, Kim Kardashian was rushed back to the United States, where she practically fell off the face of the earth.
 The social media maven went radio silent for months following the traumatic incident.

 In January, the police in France were able to find and charge 10 people in connection with the robbery.